All Episodes

 They're romanticizing them.

-Uh of course they're not the enemy to the New York Times.
+Of course, they're not the enemy to the New York Times.

-George W. Bush is the enemy, and anybody allied with him, in this case the Israelis.
+George W. Bush is the enemy, and anybody allied with him, in this case the Israelis, Bush and the Israelis are the enemy.

-Sheikh Hassan Nasralh, the Secretary General of Hezbollah, who has seen his own aura and that of his party enhanced immeasurably by battling the Israeli army for nearly four weeks.
+The success or failure of any ceasefire in Lebanon will largely hinge on the opinion of one figure, Sheikh Hassan Nasrallah, the Secretary General of Hezbollah, who has seen his own aura and that of his party enhanced immeasurably by battling the Israeli army for nearly four weeks.

-Yeah, and they've had a lot of help out there, Neil, from fake forged photos and pictures staged events.
+Yeah, and they've had a lot of help out there, Neil, from fake, forged photos and pictures, staged events.

 The Secretary General of Hezbollah?

-As though they are a legitimate government, elected by their people?
+As though they are a legitimate government elected by their people?

 Secretary General of Hezbollah?